 Below you can find a description of known problems.
 In case you have any other questions or remarks, please use the general feedback form.
-We'll get back to you, in any case.
+I'll get back to you, in any case.

 With the arrival of macOS Mojave (10.14) applications that control other applications, as is obviously the case

 with SmashTunes, require permission from the user to do so.
 In case you've refused control and are wondering why

 SmashTunes isn't working properly, make sure to check the `Automation` settings within the `privacy` settings of the Security & Privacy control panel.
 Unfortunately, there are no options to make this much easier (from within SmashTunes).

 When querying for a tracks information, SmashTunes no longer receives the name of a track from Music.
 In